Fast Track Housing Package

 SB 607 refocuses the scope of environmental analysis required by the California Environmental Quality Act (CEQA) to the issues we know to be truly environmentally harmful.

-Status: This bill is set to be heard in the Assembly Local Government Committee on April 30th.
+Status: This bill is set to be heard in the Senate Appropriations Committee on May 19th.

 Entitlement